top of page

 00:00 / 06:22

-ensemble setting - a more through-composed piece with three sections of music mixed
+quartet setting - a more through-composed piece with three sections of music mixed

 00:00 / 07:10

-be a good choice with this piece, and it worked on nicely.
-Heath always creates beautiful
+PURSUIT OF THER UNIMAGINABLE by Dave Flippo: Donn (bass) thought a solo piano intro would be a good choice with this piece, and it worked out nicely.
+Heath (drums) always creates beautiful atmospheric textures and sounds on ballads with great cymbal work.

 00:00 / 04:14